Vee Garry-Chiulli will speak at AAUW Girls Tech Trek Nov. 4

-Guests at the AAUW benefit for its Girls Tech Trek program are in for more than a champagne tea event.
+Guests who attend the function to benefit the AAUW Girls Tech Trek program are in for more than a champagne tea event.

-At this year's event which will be Nov.
-4 at Plantation Golf and Country Club, Vee Garry-Chiulli, the guest speaker, may well be one of the best-known women in Venice for at least the past 30 years.
-For 10 of those years, she was the star and producer of "Vee on Venice," a local television show on which she interviewed most of the area's movers and shakers.
+This year’s event will be held Nov.
+4 at Plantation Golf and Country Club.
+The guest speaker will be Vee Garry-Chiulli, one of the best-known women in Venice during the past 30 years.
+For 10 of those years, she was the host and producer of “Vee on Venice,” a local television show on which she interviewed most of the area’s movers and shakers.

-With a PhD in education, Garry-Chiulli was a teacher of nearly every age group from elementary school to graduate school.
-From 1987 to 1991 she was a professor at the University of South Florida in Sarasota.
+With a doctorate in education, Garry-Chiulli was a teacher of nearly every age group from elementary school to graduate school.
+From 1987 to 1991, she was a professor at the University of South Florida in Sarasota.

-She also has been president of a United Way Chpter, member of countless boards including the Montessori System, Oswego Library in New York, and, in Sarasota, the old Pelican Man's Bird Sanctuary.
+She also has been president of a United Way chapter and member of countless boards — including the Montessori System, Oswego Library in New York, and, in Sarasota, the old Pelican Man’s Bird Sanctuary.

 These are simply some of the highlights of the life of a woman who has made a positive difference wherever she has lived over the years.